metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 The Chargers' rookie left tackle may be a liability.

 If the Chargers are to win this game, the win will have to come through the ground game unfortunately.

+The Chargers love to drain that play clock for some reason.

+Patrick Mahomes with the excellent touch passing.